 Security culture is there to support and empower people to do this.

-The top 3 things that make up a positive cyber security culture are:
+Top 3 things that make up a positive cyber security culture

 1. Make cyber security visible and part of your business goals

-Tone from the top is really important and your leaders should be the role model for these behaviors and hold themselves to an even higher standard.
+Tone from the top is really important and your leaders should be the role models for these behaviours and hold themselves to an even higher standard.

 2. Focus on the cyber security basics